-A book that family organizations in Canada had warned about just weeks ago found its way into the Wal-Mart stock list, and while it calls God a “fat black dyke” and provides how-to information for same-sex experimentation, the store said it’s the “stuff youth need to know.”
+Family organizations in Canada had warned about the book just weeks ago, and while it calls God a “fat black dyke” and provides how-to information for same-sex experimentation, the store described it as the “stuff youth need to know.”

-It’s called “The Little Black Book for Girlz: A Book on Healthy Sexuality”, produced by St. Stephens’ Community House in Toronto, an organization that has fled its Christian foundation.
+It’s called “The Little Black Book for Girlz: A Book on Healthy Sexuality” and is produced by St. Stephens’ Community House in Toronto, an organization that has fled its Christian foundation.

-While Wal-Mart calls it “a great mix of real-life examples and life-saving info,” it includes sections called, “My First Time F—ing a Girl” and other obscenities.
+Wal-Mart had been advertising the book as “a great mix of real-life examples and life-saving info,” and it includes a section called, “My First Time F—ing a Girl” and other obscenities.
 It has information on “safe” sex devices and assures its audience that condoms are 100 percent effective in preventing sexually transmitted diseases, even though the World Health Organization, a longtime condom supporter, admits they fail one out of five times.